 Often, people with polycythemia vera have no symptoms for years.
 The earliest symptoms usually are

 The skin, especially the face, may look red.
 People may itch all over, particularly after bathing or showering.
-People may have redness and burning sensations in the hands and feet.
+People may have redness and burning sensations in the hands and feet (erythromelalgia).
 More rarely, bone pain may be felt.

-Polycythemia vera may be discovered through routine blood tests done for another reason, even before people have any symptoms.
-The level of the protein that carries oxygen in red blood cells (hemoglobin) and the percentage of red blood cells in the total blood volume (the hematocrit) are abnormally high.
+Polycythemia vera may be discovered through a blood count done for another reason, even before people have any symptoms.
+The number of red blood cells, the level of the protein that carries oxygen in red blood cells (hemoglobin) and the percentage of red blood cells in the total blood volume (the hematocrit) are abnormally high.
 The number of platelets and white blood cells may also be increased.

 Doctors consider polycythemia vera a possibility if the hematocrit is very high.
 However, the diagnosis cannot be based solely on the hematocrit result.
 Once the increase in the red blood cell count (polycythemia) is discovered, doctors must determine whether the person has polycythemia vera or polycythemia caused by some other condition (secondary erythrocytosis).
 The medical history and examination may help differentiate between polycythemia vera and secondary erythrocytosis, but doctors must usually investigate further.

 Blood levels of erythropoietin, a hormone that stimulates the bone marrow to produce red blood cells, also may be measured.
 Levels of erythropoietin are usually, extremely low in polycythemia vera, and they are often, but not always, normal or high in secondary erythrocytosis.

 People are tested for JAK 2 gene mutations.
 If those mutations are not found, doctors look for CALR and sometimes other mutations.